-JUF teamed with Knowledge Quest, a nonprofit founded in 1998 serving the children of South Memphis, to teach cooking skills to program participants.
-Now, with a permanent presence through the Jay Uiberall Culinary Academy (JUCA), JUF provides a place where high school students not only learn about the culinary arts and the food cycle, butalso explore their own unique talents through training and mentoring activities.
-Most important, JUCA helps build students’ confidence and whets their appetites for wholesome, healthy food.
+The Jay Uiberall Foundation teamed with Knowledge Quest, a nonprofit founded in 1998 to serve the children of South Memphis, to develop a program that teaches cooking skills.
+Now, with a permanent presence through the Jay Uiberall Culinary Academy (JUCA), JUF provides a place where high school students not only learn about the culinary arts and the food cycle, but also explore their own unique talents through training and mentoring activities.
+Most important, JUCA helps to build students’ confidence and whets their appetites for wholesome, healthy food.

-Students will learn basic to advanced skills in culinary arts and hospitality management, to prepare students for a regional culinary competition as well as higher education and business opportunities in culinary arts and hospitality management.
-Students will learn skills from food safety handling practices to operating and managing a culinary business.
-By the end of the sessions students will be ServSafe certified, have a better intellectual and hands on understanding of the food cycle and be better equipped and prepared for higher education and culinary and hospitality management endeavors.
+Students learn basic and advanced skills in culinary arts and hospitality management to prepare them for a regional culinary competition, as well as for higher education and business opportunities in culinary arts and hospitality management.
+Students are taught skills from food safety handling practices to operating and managing a culinary business.
+By the end of the sessions, students are ServSafe certified, have a better intellectual and hands-on understanding of the food cycle, and are better equipped and prepared for higher education and culinary and hospitality management endeavors.

 CLASSROOM EXPECTATIONS AND GOALS

-- Students are to have RESPECT for yourselves, each other, the chefs + instructors, and guests.
-This means paying attention to those who are speaking, teaching and being polite to everyone in our classroom sessions.
+Students are to have RESPECT for themselves, each other, the chefs, instructors, and guests.
+This means paying attention to those who are speaking and teaching and being polite to everyone in the classroom sessions.

-- Each student will make an EFFORT to do their very best on every assignment, lesson and hands on activity assigned.
-Completing assignments + demonstrations, participating in classroom discussions, and being present in sessions show that you care about your education.
+Each student will make an EFFORT to do their very best on every assignment, lesson, and hands-on activity assigned.
+Completing assignments and demonstrations, participating in classroom discussions, and being present in sessions show that you care about your education.
 Coming to class prepared each day is a step in the right direction.
 Students are also encouraged to always be open to tasting unfamiliar dishes or ingredients.
-Remember it is all about the EFFORT!
+Remember, it is all about the EFFORT!

-- Be PRESENT and On Time: Students who attend class regularly and arrive on time tend to do better work and understand more.
-Poor attendance causes students to miss lab work, which is hard to or impossible to recreate and be up to speed on lessons.
+Be PRESENT and on time.
+Students who attend class regularly and arrive on time do better work and understand more.
+Poor attendance causes students to miss lab work, which is hard or impossible to recreate and remain up to speed on lessons.

 Follow JUCA on Facebook